mmisono/vatic/DEVELOPERS.md

 **cli.py**: This file provides the command line interface used to interact with the annotation tool from the back end.
 This script is the one that allows you to extract, load, and publish videos to the server.
-If you want to add features to back end interface, you will have to modify this file.
+If you want to add features to the back end interface, you will have to modify this file.
 The commands are given in the form:

     $ vatic vatic_command --options

-`vatic` is the base for all vatic commands.
-To add a new vatic command, you must add a new `Command` subclass with the name of your command to cli.py.
+`vatic` is the base for all VATIC commands.
+To add a new `vatic` command, you must add a new `Command` subclass with the name of your command to cli.py.
 This subclass also must have the `@handler` decorator and will probably have to implement the `setup` and `__call__` methods.

-It is worth first getting familiar with the commands vatic provides and then seeing how they are implemented in cli.py
+It is worth first getting familiar with the commands VATIC provides and then seeing how they are implemented in cli.py

 Tips
 ----

+### Database Changes ###
+Making changes to your database schema will require changes to the models.py as well as a couple of additional commands.
+If you are new to VATIC or sqlalchemy I recommend you make changes first on a system that does not contain any valuable data.

+To add a column to a table follow these steps:

+1. Add a field to the table in the models.py file.

+    If you have valuable information in the database:

+2. Log into the MySQL shell:

+        $ mysql -u root -p
+        $ Enter your password

+3. In the MySQL shell run the following commands to add your column.

+        $ use vatic;
+        $ describe table_name;
+        $ ALTER TABLE table_name ADD column_name datatype;

+    Note: Look up instructions on describing a column in MySQL if you are not familiar with this process.

+If you can afford to clear your database, a less error prone method is:

+2. Run the following commands

+    **NOTE: THIS WILL CLEAR YOUR DATABASE.**

+        $ turkic setup --database --reset
+        $ turkic setup --database